python/cpython/Doc/library/decimal.rst

    the given ``context`` argument; if neither argument is given the rounding mode of the current thread's context is used.

-   If watchexp is set (default), then an error is returned whenever the resulting exponent is greater than Emax or less than Etiny.
+   If *watchexp* is set (default), then an error is returned whenever the resulting exponent is greater than :attr:`Emax` or less than :attr:`Etiny`.

 .. method:: Decimal.radix()